Dedicated Family Lawyer Providing Divorce Arbitration in Rochester, NY

 If you’re going through a divorce and are in search of an arbitrator to help you with this process, The Cimino Law Firm can help.

 Michelle Cimino, a talented divorce attorney, has over 20 years of experience in family law.
 Instead of stressing about court date and what to expect, setting up a consultation with The Cimino Law Firm is the first step to divorce arbitration.
-Contact us today to set up a free consultation and get a head start on your divorce.
+Contact us today to set up a confidential consultation and get a head start on your divorce.

 Follow us on Facebook for daily updates!